NanoComp/meep/doc/docs/ModeExpansion.md

 fields $\mathbf{E},\mathbf{H}$ on any cross-sectional surface $S$ transverse to the waveguide.

-The idea of mode expansion in MEEP is to compute the $\{\alpha_n^\pm\}$ coefficients above for any *arbitrary* time-harmonic field distribution resulting from a MEEP calculation.
+The idea of mode expansion in Meep is to compute the $\{\alpha_n^\pm\}$ coefficients above for any *arbitrary* time-harmonic field distribution resulting from a Meep calculation.
 In calculations of this sort,

-+  the $\{\mathbf{E},\mathbf{H}\}$ fields on the RHS of equations (1a,b) above will be frequency-domain fields stored in a `dft_flux` object in a MEEP run, where you will have arranged this `dft_flux` object to live on a cross-sectional surface $S$ transverse to the waveguide;
++  the $\{\mathbf{E},\mathbf{H}\}$ fields on the RHS of equations (1a,b) above will be frequency-domain fields stored in a `dft_flux` object in a Meep run, where you will have arranged this `dft_flux` object to live on a cross-sectional surface $S$ transverse to the waveguide;